Faxulous/notFeelingTheBuzz/README.md

    Data collection and preparation from scratch by CC.

+  *Process explained in Appendix C.*

     For use in...
 - **NewData.ipynb:**

-    Obtain near-identical model parameters and results as RRS.
+    Conduct 1,000 repeated MC simulations on new test set, for all model variants with both Bet365 and Best Odds.

-    *Results in Tables 1,2 and Figures 1,2.*
+    *Results in Tables 5 and 6.*